nanoframework/nanoframework.github.io/content/stm32/create-community-board.md

 Find a board that is close to your board.
 Check both the official boards and the community boards.

 It is important to find the same MCU or a close one.
 Once done, copy/paste the folder in your cloned [nf-interpreter](https://github.com/nanoframework/nf-interpreter) repo. and rename the folder.
 Note that it is recommended to create a new branch so you won't mix it up with anything else.
 You can as well clone the repository in a temporary place just for the occasion.
-In all cases, make sure you have the latest up to date `develop` branch.
+In all cases, make sure you have the latest up to date `main` branch.

 > Tip: keep the folder into the target folder in nf-interpreter the time of your development.
 You will be able to move it later on to the `nf-Community-Targets` one and do a proper PR.